Academic Policies and Procedures for Graduate Students[ top ]

 In practice, the Graduate Council has delegated primary authority for action on new course proposals to its Curriculum Committee.
 Approval of a new course by the Curriculum Committee is formally noted on each agenda for regular meetings of the Graduate Council, with the committee’s approval standing as final unless two or more council members request that formal review and action be taken by the Graduate Council.

 The descriptions of courses as initially approved by the Curriculum Committee or Graduate Council remain official unless and until formal revisions are made and approved.
 Revisions of existing course numbers, titles, descriptions or credit-hour assignments may be proposed at any time by program graduate committees to the vice provost and dean.
-In cases in which the vice provost and dean believes the revision of an existing course or courses of instruction implies substantive changes in the academic scope or general requirements of an advanced degree program, review by the Graduate Council’s Curriculum Committee is required.
+In cases in which the vice provost and dean believe the revision of an existing course or courses of instruction implies substantive changes in the academic scope or general requirements of an advanced degree program, review by the Graduate Council’s Curriculum Committee is required.

 Program graduate committees may propose new courses as experimental, or “X,” offerings.
-Experimental graduate courses require the approval of the vice provost and dean, and may be formally offered only once.
+Experimental graduate courses require the approval of the vice provost and dean and may be formally offered only once.
 Courses offered on an experimental basis may not be offered a second time unless they are formally approved as regular offerings according to the procedure given above.
 Proposals for experimental course offerings must follow the information format prescribed by the Graduate Council for regular course proposals.

 The curriculum of the Graduate School is reviewed annually.
 Approved courses of instruction that have not been offered within the previous four semesters may be dropped from the curriculum by the vice provost and dean, following formal notice to and consultation with program directors of graduate studies.